On-Premises vs. Cloud-Based Application Security

 Unlike an on-premises tool, a cloud-based service is continuously gathering more information, learning and improving.
 For example, developers won’t get bogged down with false positives because our platform is continuously learning to adapt to evolving threats.

-Veracode’s cloud-based service in particular offers a breadth of expertise and services that simply cannot be matched in a tool-based approach.
-Unique in the industry, Veracode’s cloud-based service combines all assessment techniques — binary static analysis (SAST), dynamic analysis (DAST), web application discovery and monitoring, behavioral analysis and software composition analysis — in one comprehensive platform.
+CA Veracode’s cloud-based service in particular offers a breadth of expertise and services that simply cannot be matched in a tool-based approach.
+Unique in the industry, CA Veracode’s cloud-based service combines all assessment techniques — binary static analysis (SAST), dynamic analysis (DAST), web application discovery and monitoring, behavioral analysis and software composition analysis — in one comprehensive platform.
 And our SOC-2 certification means we've implemented rigorous controls to ensure code uploaded to our platform is secure.

 Ultimately, with a cloud-based service, enterprises have a centralized way to secure web, mobile and third-party applications across their global infrastructures — from development to production — without slowing innovation.